jtyr/ansible-glusterfs_client/README.md

 # Package to be installed (explicit version can be specified here)
 glusterfs_client_pkg: glusterfs-client

+# Location of the secure-access file
+glusterfs_client_secure_access_file: /var/lib/glusterd/secure-access

+# Whether to create the secure-access file or not
+glusterfs_client_secure_access: no

 # Default mount options for all volumes
 glusterfs_client_volume_default_opts: defaults